Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Electric formulation and energy bounds

 \section{Electric formulation and energy bounds}

-After establishing decay estimates for the exact dipole-dipole interaction in Section~\ref{sub:decayv}, we control in Section~\ref{sub:errors} the error between the exact interaction and the approximations introduced in the lower and upper bounds.
+This section collects the energy bounds used later in the paper.
+Section~\ref{sub:electric} introduces the electric formulation of the energy.
+From it we derive lower and upper bounds in Sections~\ref{sub:lower} and \ref{sub:upper}.
+After establishing decay estimates for the exact dipole--dipole interaction in Section~\ref{sub:decayv}, Section~\ref{sub:errors} quantifies the error between the exact interaction and the approximations employed in these bounds.